imanuelr/sch3lp.github.io/_posts/2014-07-12-event-storming-exercise.md

 We had some discussion when we got together in the morning that brought us to a couple of questions:

-* Reactive Programming is not the same as Event Sourcing, but they're alike.
+* Reactive Programming is not the same as an Event Driven Architecture, but they're alike.
 But what is the relation between these two?
+* To start using Event Driven Architecture one would normally start with Domain Events, can Event Storming help facilitate with that?
 * Is EventStorming used to *model* a problem?
 Or just to model a flow?
 Or is it maybe a way to *explore* a process or a problem space?
 * When multiple events need to be gathered before something else can happen, what do you call that?
 Someone suggested a "coordinator", which seemed like a very specific name, where does that word come from?
 Enterprise Integration Patterns maybe?
 Does EIP also align with Reactive Programming?
+* What should granularity of our events look like?
+Is it sufficient to write down "Car was started"?
+Or do we write "Engine started", "Fuel injected", "Spark fired", ... ?

 ## Alberto's Event Storming Recipes